DXFrance/back2hack/doc/README.md

 Documentation on tools you may want to use during the http://back2hack.bemyapp.com/ hackathon

+You can also find the slides that were presented during the Microsoft workshop on Friday night [on OneDrive](https://1drv.ms/p/s!AuPv5eHi38P8paogwCXmFlHbEW474g).

 You can go to [azure.com](https://azure.microsoft.com/en-us/), Documentation.
 The main chapters of interest for this Hackathon are: